ivlahekht/subscription-based-payments/readme.md

 ## Part 3 Introduction to Camunda Service Task

 ```
-Goal is to show how to define the behaviour of the process using a code
+The goal is to show how to define the behaviour of the process using a code
 ```

 The following was added to the project: